harleytml/tsos-nucleus/README.md

 ## Configuring

 In the `cfg` directory, some json config files exist.
 I plan to make them control the entire build process of TS/OS.

+## Developing

+Look in the `documents` directory for some more information on TS/OS, and also the C++ header files have more information on TS/OS, and how it is interacting with hardware.